Best practices for Amazon EC2 - Amazon Elastic Compute Cloud

 Storage

 • Understand the implications of the root device type for data persistence, backup, and recovery.
-For more information, see Storage for the root device.
+For more information, see Root device type.

 • Use separate Amazon EBS volumes for the operating system versus your data.
 Ensure that the volume with your data persists after instance termination.
 For more information, see Preserve data when an instance is terminated.